Solal-urien/Webscraping_and_analysis_Doctolib/README.md

 such as heliotropism or coastalization.

 ## Methodology
-To answer the question, we first collected data from the Doctolib medical platform, and subsequently analysed the data.
+To answer the question, we first collected data from the Doctolib medical platform using the webscraping tool "BeautifulSoup", and subsequently analysed the data.
 During this second part, we used some INSEE datasets in order to obtain relevant socio-economic information.
 We then brought together the information to analyse the link between the aforementioned data and the distribution of